net-vinothkumar/ccs/README.md

 ### 1.Dynamically update the web client page with the verification link details when the user scrolls the web page.

 	Pros :
-		a.The response will be faster , user can see the web page details + a part of verification link results [i.e limited 10 records / scroll]
+		a.The response will be faster , user can see the web page details + a part of verification link results [i.e limited 10 records per scroll]

 		b.If the user wants to see further verification link results, user can scroll to view the dynamically updated results.